New Flights Connect Yerevan with Astana and Aktau

 The Armenian side presented a draft memorandum of cooperation in the field of tourism aimed at deepening bilateral ties and the sustainable development of tourism.

-Regarding the decision of the Montenegrin Cabinet In October 2025, Montenegro suspended visa-free entry for citizens of Armenia and several other countries as part of its commitments to prepare for EU accession.
+In October 2025, Montenegro suspended visa-free entry for citizens of Armenia and several other countries as part of its commitments to prepare for EU accession.
 Previously, Armenian citizens could visit Montenegro without a visa for short-term tourist purposes.

 Citizens of Montenegro do not need a visa to travel to Armenia; they may stay in the Republic of Armenia for up to 180 days.